 Studies range dramatically in length, from mere days to years.

 The personal information gathered about you and your health during the trial will remain confidential.
 Your name will not be attached to any published data.

-Are you interested in joining a clinical trial?
+Are you interested in joining a clinical research study?
 QPS Missouri is looking for new participants.
 Since opening its doors in 1994, QPS Missouri has conducted over 1,000 FDA-regulated studies, paying out over $35 million to local participants.
 Your local participation could have a global impact, as QPS is an international leader in contract research with facilities in North America, Europe, and Asia.
 Our mission is to accelerate the development of drugs worldwide by enabling breakthroughs in pharmaceutical innovation.
-If you would like to join us in this mission, consider applying for a clinical trial.
+If you would like to join us in this mission, consider applying for a clinical research study.

 To get started, you simply need to fill out an online application.
 Within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 To learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of FAQ.